NyaaCat/IXP/README.md

 misc:
   password-length: 16 # maximum characters allowed for passwords
   password-timeout: 30  # seconds after first interaction with sign
+  slot-limit: 16  # item slots a player (sender) can use
 ```

 And a local SQLite database file (or use other database that NC supports) to store signs and items information.